by Tracy Johnson

-The all-holiday format remains one of radio’s most enduring and profitable gimmicks, according to New York Times reporter Ben Sisario.
+The all-holiday music format remains one of radio’s most enduring and profitable gimmicks, according to New York Times reporter Ben Sisario.

 The number of stations embracing the format has nearly doubled, and competition between broadcasters often leads to stations turning earlier and earlier.

 Why does it work?
 Gary Fisher, owner Equity Communications’ WEZW-FM/Atlantic City says:

-New Cume: Thousands of new listeners come into the station, many of whom are unfamiliar with the primary benefits you normally offer.
-This can spike your ratings over the short-term and provide an inexpensive marketing opportunity to promote your brand.
+Thousands of new listeners come into the Christmas music station, many of whom are unfamiliar with the primary benefits normally offered.
+Many of these new listeners become P1 to the Christmas station, at least until everything returns to normal.